TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 # Streamlined-Real-Time-Data-Processing-with-Amazon-Kinesis

 ## Introduction
 This is a Real-time Streaming data pipeline, wherein we've integrated Data Processing with Data Ingestion, Transformation, Storage, Analysis, and Visualization, creating a robust end-to-end solution.
-This has been tailored for building scalable, resilient pipelines for real-time data processing and analytics, leveraging AWS services like Kinesis, Lambda, Glue, and OpenSearch.
+This has been tailored for building scalable, resilient pipelines for real-time Data Processing and Analytics, leveraging AWS services - Kinesis, Lambda, Glue, OpenSearch

 ## Environment Setup
 The CF template defined above comprises the resources we'd need before starting off with our project:-